Canaanite religion: List of deities

+Practices

 Religious practices

 Archaeological investigations at the site of Tell es-Safi have found the remains of donkeys, as well as some sheep and goats in Early Bronze Age layers, dating to 4,900 years ago which were imported from Egypt in order to be sacrificed.
 One of the sacrificial animals, a complete donkey, was found beneath the foundations of a building, leading to speculation this was a 'foundation deposit' placed before the building of a residential house.

-It is considered virtually impossible to reconstruct a clear picture of Canaanite religious practices.
-Although child sacrifice was known to surrounding peoples, there is no reference to it in ancient Phoenician or Classical texts.
-The biblical representation of Canaanite religion is always negative.
+It is considered virtually impossible to reconstruct a clear picture of Canaanite religious practices, but child sacrifice by the Canaanites was known to surrounding peoples.
+According to K.L.
+Noll, under the duress of military crisis, human sacrifice was offered to the divine patron of a besieged city, as well as the sacrifice of prisoners of war to the victorious god.
+Ronald Hendel believes the Israelites disparaged the Canaanite religion because they wanted to disassociate themselves from their Canaanite ancestors and form a new national identity.

 Canaanite religious practice had a high regard for the duty of children to care for their parents, with sons being held responsible for burying them, and arranging for the maintenance of their tombs.

 Canaanite deities such as Baal were represented by figures which were placed in shrines, often on hilltops, or 'high places' surrounded by groves of trees, such as is condemned in the Hebrew Bible, in Hosea (v 13a) which would probably hold the Asherah pole, and standing stones or pillars.

-Hellenistic period

-Throughout the Hellenistic period, in the non-Jewish parts of Palestine, Greek religion grew alongside pre-existing Canaanite traditions rather than replacing them.
-From the ancient Canaanite practice of outdoor worship, the Greek custom of worshipping Zeus on a simple altar atop Mount Ida or Olympus cannot have appeared all that odd.
-The new masters conferred Greek names on the ancient Canaanite deities.